MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 That is why an intelligent enterprise needs many senses.

-In my blog, [Thousands of Senses](https://eugeneasahara.com/2025/06/15/thousands-of-senses/), the central point is that intelligence does not come from five broad senses, or even a few dozen inputs, but from access to a long tail of granular signals that can be selectively activated by context.
-The article makes the enterprise analogy directly: IoT devices, AI agents, application logs, transactions, customer behavior, operational events, and other streams become sensory organs for the business.
+In my blog, [Thousands of Senses](https://eugeneasahara.com/2025/06/15/thousands-of-senses/), the central point is that intelligence does not come from merely five broad senses, or even a few dozen inputs, but from access to a long tail of granular signals that can be selectively activated by context.
+The blog makes the enterprise analogy directly: IoT devices, AI agents, application logs, transactions, customer behavior, operational events, and other streams become sensory organs for the business.
 The issue is not simply “more data,” but more kinds of signals, available when the situation requires them. ([Soft Coded Logic][1])

 That is the missing layer between ordinary CEP and process-aware intelligence.